Theory

 “No.” She said.
 “We were down by the estuary.
 Our place’s in the hills.”

 Our place.
 “Didn’t you get to town, though?
-Or were you all alone with the salmon.”
+It wasn’t all just salmon.”

 “We’d carpool over to bars or whatever on weekends.”